 This starring player in Costa Rica’s ecotourism route is far too active and explosive to be climbed safely.
-It is often socked in with clouds, but nighttime visits to the nearby hot springs bring vantage points to see the small lava explosions and red-hot rocks tumble forth from the cone.
+It’s often closed in with clouds, but nighttime visits to the nearby hot springs offer vantage points for seeing the small lava explosions and red-hot rocks tumble forth from the cone.

 Guatemala’s Pacaya volcano’s ash-lined slopes have been calling to travelers since the gringo trail first appeared.
 Volcano-lovers generally stay in the colonial town of Antigua, where tours can easily be arranged, and which is a pleasant, oft-visited spot on its own.